MamiNomura/apartment/flask-apartment/README.md

 # To install/start Mongodb and add some sample data:

-    cd utils
+    cd ../utils
     docker-compose up
     python3 create-users.py  # create 100 sample employees
     python3 import.py  # uploads to mongodb

   Note: Make sure to install all python libraries before running create-users.py

-# Future Enhancement:
+# Future Enhancements:

-* If we want server-less approach, we could use AWS lambda function instead of running flask app.
+* We could choose server-less approach; we use AWS lambda function instead of running this flask app.

-* If we decide to continue using flask app to serve API, we should Dockerlize the flask application.
+* If we decide to continue using flask app to serve API, we should Dockerlize this application.

 * We can use kinesis/kafka to handle data processing